Bryan-Michael-Tice/ns-3-dev-git-fso/src/fso/doc/fso.rst

 The ``LaserAntennaModel`` and ``OpticalRxAntennaModel`` classes contain attributes for all antenna properties.
 These should be set by the user.
 Note that the orientation attribute is currently not used.

 Output
 ======

-What kind of data does the model generate?
-What are the key trace sources?
-What kind of logging output can be enabled?
+The current models do not have any trace sources; the user-visible behavior is to observe that some packets are dropped by the error model, depending on the configuration.

+The following log components may be enabled:

+* FsoChannel
+* FsoDownLinkScintillationIndexModel
+* FsoDownLinkErrorModel
+* FsoFreeSpaceLossModel
+* FsoMeanIrradianceModel
+* FsoPhy
+* FsoSignalParameters
+* LaserAntennaModel
+* OpticalRxAntennaModel

 Examples
 ========

-Currently only one example is available in the 'fso-example.cc' source file.
-It considers a geo-synchronous satellite and an optical ground station downlink channel (satellite transmitter to ground station receiver).
+Currently two examples are available in the ``examples`` directory:

+* 'fso-example.cc' considers a geo-synchronous satellite and an optical ground station downlink channel (satellite transmitter to ground station receiver).
 No helpers are available at this time, therefore the example illustrates how to setup the various components required for the link.

+* 'fso-irradiance-curve.cc' plots the normalized irradiance values experienced by a stream of packets, and produces a gnuplot that can be compared with published sources.

 Troubleshooting
 ===============